514-848-2424 ext. 2500

 Student requests are submitted when students wish to deal with exceptions to academic regulations or related matters, such as:

-The Student Request Form must be submitted to your department and include:
+The Student Request Form for the following exceptions must be submitted to your department:

-The department will then forward the Student Request, with the department advisor's signature, to Student Academic Services for a response which will then be sent to you by email.
+The department will then forward the Student Request, with the department advisor's approval, to Student Academic Services for a response, which will then be sent to you by email.

-Student Requests that need further consideration will be forwarded to the Student Request Committee (SRC).
-This committee generally meets every two weeks except over the summer.
-Students are informed of the committee's decision by email.
-Decisions of the SRC are final.
+Student Requests that need further consideration will be forwarded to the Student Request Committee (SRC) or University Retroactive Withdrawal Committee (URWC), depending on the type of request.
+These committees generally meet every two weeks except over the summer.
+Students are informed of committee decisions by email.
+Committee decisions are final.

 When you are nearing the completion of your degree, you must apply to graduate before the specified deadline: